 Your start in pest management?

 My training program was 10 months long.
 I did every job at that Terminix branch location.
 After I graduated from the training program, I took over my own branch in California.
-I was promoted to regional manager of the Hawaii region for Terminix.
+Shortly after, I was promoted to regional manager of the Hawaii region for Terminix.
 I stayed in Hawaii for 5 years and that is where I got my opportunity to learn and perform fumigations.
 Terminix then called on me to move back to southern California to run that region, and I did that for another 5 years.
 A couple years after Terminix acquired Antimite, I was asked to leave my current role and then become the director for Antimite.
-My last job, prior to joining Douglas Products, was with Liphatech where I ran their western district, which spanned 11 states plus western Canada.
+My last job, prior to joining Douglas Products, was with LiphaTech where I ran their western district, which spanned 11 states plus western Canada.

 Joining Douglas Products?

 I trained and managed structural fumigation crews in Hawaii for five years, and another 10 in California.
-I hold Branch 1, 2 and 3 licenses in California and am a qualified applicator on the agricultural side.
-I also managed fumigations for seed corn with ProFume® gas fumigant while in Hawaii.
+I hold Branch 1, 2 and 3 licenses in both California and Hawaii, and am a qualified applicator on the agricultural side.
+I also performed several different agricultural fumigations with ProFume® gas fumigant while in Hawaii.

 Favorite part of the job?
 Enjoy most?

+All of it!
 Doing training.
 All my jobs have involved education.
 I think I can speak with fumigators at a practical level because I have done it and they can relate to the anecdotal experiences I share.

 Challenging part of the job?